The Month in Review: Analyzing the Cryptocurrency Markets for September

 According to most crypto experts, institutional investors would not enter the Bitcoin arena until there was a regulated exchange offering physically-delivered BTC futures contracts.
 Thanks to the launching of Bakkt, institutional money can now flow into digital assets, specifically Bitcoin.

 Why are institutional investors so important to the long-term success of Bitcoin?
-Because they control the vast majority of global investment dollars.
-For example, according to data provided by the Federal Reserve Bank of St Louis, there is currently $2.14 trillion dollars parked in institutional money funds.
+Because they control the vast majority of global investment pounds.
+For example, according to data provided by the Federal Reserve Bank of St Louis, there is currently $2.14 trillion pounds parked in institutional money funds.

 On the bearish side, many crypto investors are worried that the arrival of Bakkt will bring about the rehypothecation of Bitcoin.
 What is rehypothecation?
 It occurs when a brokerage firm uses assets that have been posted as collateral by their own clients.
 The brokerage firm uses these pledged assets to cover its own transactions and trades.
 Consequently, the assets are “double pledged,” which artificially increases the supply of the asset.